 |

-A series of scale replica models of starships issued each fortnight made from hand-painted ABS and die-cast metal.
+A new series of scale replica models of starships issued each fortnight made from hand-painted ABS and die-cast metal.
 A huge variety of ships continue to be produced with many never having been made before by any other manufacturer.

 The models are made of ABS (polymer) and Zamac (metal alloy) in varying ratios and are "hand painted".
 Each issue is accompanied by a 20-page magazine measuring 220 x 285 mm.

-The models are generally scaled to fit standard packaging measuring 168 x 127 x 51 mm.
+The regular smaller models are generally scaled to fit standard packaging measuring 168 x 127 x 51 mm.
 There are a few exceptions with several models packed in smaller boxes measuring 123 x 101 x 80 mm (Issues 10, 58, 94, 96, 109, 127, 146 & 180) and two larger boxes 176 x 176 x 80 mm (Bajoran Solar Sailor) and 164 x 138 x 86 mm (Xindi-Insectoid).

 The regular collection is supplemented by a range of bonus, special editions, XL issues, dedication plaques, and reference books.